SerhiiCho/timeago/README.md

 ## Example

 Default language is English.
-Optionally you can set the language in your application by calling `timeago.SetLang()` method and passing flag 'ru' or 'en';
+Optionally you can set the language in your application by calling `timeago.SetLang()` method and passing flag "ru" or "en";

 ```go
 timeago.SetLang("ru")